vonkanehoffen/wix-style-react/src/Typography/docs/TypographyClassesTable.md

 ### Heading Classes

 - Each cell in the table is a class name.
-- Classes are devided into column by their semantics
+- Classes are divided into column by their semantics

 | Appearance | On Dark |
 |------|---------|